Infinite Trading Protocol (ITP) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Infinite Trading Protocol Historical Price

-According to the latest data gathered on Infinite Trading Protocol live price page, the current price of Infinite Trading Protocol is 0.020309USD.
+According to the latest data gathered on Infinite Trading Protocol live price page, the current price of Infinite Trading Protocol is 0.019900USD.
 The circulating supply of Infinite Trading Protocol(ITP) is

 In the past 24 hours, Infinite Trading Protocol has shown a price movement of